 The National Bank of Hungary raised its benchmark base rate by 50 bps to 5.9 percent at its May 31st meeting, slightly below market expectations of a 60bps increase.
 It was the 12th consecutive rate hike, as the central bank attempts to curb surging inflationary pressure and a weakening forint due to commodity supply shocks amid the war in Ukraine.
 Policymakers held inflation expectations unchanged since the last meeting, forecasting that year-end inflation will range from 7.5-9.8%.
 The latest CPI figures pointed to an annual increase of 9.5 percent in consumer prices.
 At the same time, the forint depreciated nearly 7% against the euro year-to-date.

 Interest Rate in Hungary averaged 10.70 percent from 1987 until 2022, reaching an all time high of 28 percent in January of 1995 and a record low of 0.60 percent in July of 2020.
 This page provides the latest reported value for - Hungary Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hungary Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Interest Rate in Hungary is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Hungary to stand at 0.90 in 12 months time.
-In the long-term, the Hungary Interest Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Interest Rate in Hungary is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hungary Interest Rate is projected to trend around 8.50 percent in 2023, according to our econometric models.